Asset Pricing in Pre-trained Transformer: Related work

-A great revolution happened in 2017 when the Transformer was proposed.
+A profound revolution occurred in 2017 when the first Transformer model was proposed.
 Transformer models are the core and the foundation of most LLM industrialized AI robots, for instance, OpenAI’s ChatGPT, DeepSeek, X’s Grok 3 and Google’s Gemini.
-With the increasing popularity of AI robots, the Transformer models attract great attention from researchers.
-People explore the Transformer applications in different contexts as well as the structure variations of Transformer models.
-For example, \citet{Zhou2021Informer:Forecasting} developed the Informer model which extends the length of the information that the Transformer can catch, and a review by \citet{Zhao2024ApplicationReview} describes the time-series applications of the Informer.
-For handling the sparse time series, \citep{Wu2021Autoformer:Forecasting} also proposed the Autoformer model for longer dependency, but the economic time series has higher sparsity and longer dependency than the financial time series, which means there is a tradeoff between the overfitting caused by the oversized parameters and dependency length.
-These give the idea that for stock pricing factor models, simplified Transformer models may work better than complicated variations.
-Thus, the single-directional representative from the Transformer (SERT) and pre-trained Transformer with low low-dimensional structure may be suitable for the stock pricing context. \\
+With the increasing popularity of AI robots, Transformer models have attracted great attention from researchers.
+People explore Transformer applications across different contexts, as well as structural variations in Transformer models.
+For example, \citet{Zhou2021Informer:Forecasting} developed the Informer model, which extends the length of the information that the Transformer can capture, and a review by \citet{Zhao2024ApplicationReview} describes the time series applications of the Informer.
+For handling sparse time series, \citep{Wu2021Autoformer:Forecasting} also proposed the Autoformer model for longer dependencies.
+However, economic time series have higher sparsity and longer dependencies than financial time series, which means there is a trade-off between the overfitting caused by oversized parameters and dependency length.
+These suggest that, for stock pricing factor models, simplified Transformer models may perform better than more complex variants.
+Wherefore, the single-directional representative from the Transformer (SERT) and pre-trained Transformer with a low-dimensional structure may be suitable for the stock pricing context. \\